Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Methodology

 \subsection{Interaction-Weighted Estimation}

-The interaction-weighted estimation process is described below.
+The interaction-weighted estimation process (IWES) used in the main analyses is described below.
 For further details and proofs, I refer the reader to \cite{sun2020estimating}.
-Step one of the interaction-weighted estimation process is to use a two-way (time and individual) fixed effects estimation which interacts cohort indicators $\mathbb{1}\{E_i = e\}$ with relative period indicators $D^\ell_{i,t}$:
+Step one of the interaction-weighted estimation process is to use a two-way (state and individual) fixed effects estimation which interacts cohort indicators $\mathbb{1}\{E_i = e\}$ with relative period indicators $D^\ell_{i,t}$:

 Because there are never-treated cohorts, this estimation is performed on all individuals.
 Resulting estimates are the $CATT_{e,\ell}$, cohort average treatment effects for each cohort in relative time period $\ell$ to treatment.